WiproOpenSource/openbdre/README.md

 #### Maven

 BDRE is built using Maven build tool.
 BDRE specific maven settings.xml is part of BDRE source code.
-Make your environment specific changes in $M2_HOME/conf/settings.xml.
+Make your environment specific changes in $MAVEN_HOME/conf/settings.xml.
-For example if you are behind a proxy or you want a mirror repo, you can use following in $M2_HOME/conf/settings.xml
+For example if you are behind a proxy or you want a mirror repo, you can use following in $MAVEN_HOME/conf/settings.xml.

+`Cloudera VM already has Maven installed and the settings is located at /usr/local/apache-maven/apache-maven-3.0.4/conf/settings.xml`

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>